amanguliani/PythonForBeginners/Lecture 3/HW3.md

 2. Write a function which takes a dollar amount and breaks it down into how many quaters (25 cents), dimes (10 cents), nickels (5 cents) and pennies (1 cent) would it contain.

-3. Given a sentence containing n words.
-Remove all duplicates words keeping the order of the rest of the words the same.

-4. Write code to roll two dice.
+3. Write code to roll two dice.
 Print Win if the value of the two dice is the same, otherwise keep rolling the dice.